-This fortnight, Kitty Wheater, Mindfulness Chaplin, reflects on how we can learn to protect our own mental health by recognising and dealing with the creatures that live within us…
+This fortnight, Kitty Wheater, Mindfulness Chaplain, reflects on how we can learn to protect our own mental health by recognising and dealing with the creatures that live within us…

 Depression, we are told, is like a black dog.
 It’s faithful, heel-bound to its sufferers at every step.
 It lies down with us at night, its mournful head heavy on black paws, and greets us in the morning by chewing any glimmer of hope, swallowing our future with a great gulp down its vast void of a throat.
 The black dog is a dark figure of folklore and custom, as well as of mind: black dogs are the least likely to be adopted from rescue shelters, and everyone from Sherlock Holmes to Professor Trelawney fears the Grimm.